 This Criminal Justice program is a Hybrid track program.
 What does this mean for you?
 You will take most of your coursework online with video, audio, and text-based lessons and interactive discussion groups.
 You’ll then spend a few hours each week at the campus for face-to-face training.
 Hybrid classes in Conway, SC: it’s the best of both worlds, for your convenience.

 Or, if you’re interested in completing your education online, check out our online Criminal Associate in Applied Science Degree.

 Our Criminal Justice program includes courses taught by qualified instructors and provides the opportunity for an externship to gain the hands-on experience you need to be successful.

 Here are a few of the courses that you will take in our Criminal Justice program:

 To learn more about the courses we offer in our Criminal Justice program, you can download our Course Catalog.

-The Bureau of Labor Statistics says that by the year 2026, there will be a 6% increase in jobs for Security Guards.* With an Associate of Applied Science Degree in Criminal Justice, you’ll be prepared to go after a job in this growing field.
+With an Associate of Applied Science Degree in Criminal Justice, you’ll be prepared to go after a job in this growing field.

 Correctional Officer and Jailer

 Correctional Officers and Jailers guard prisoners in penal or rehabilitative institutions, making sure they follow any rules and regulations of the institution.
 As a Correctional Officer and Jailer, you will also guard prisoners when they are traveling between prison facilities and the courtroom.

 Court Clerks manage courtrooms, keeping everyone and everything organized.
 As a Court Clerk, you will perform clerical duties like recording court proceedings or securing documents.
 You will also communicate with both lawyers and witnesses to let them know when they need to appear in court.